Huerte/Gitomation/Inspirational_Quote.md

 ### "The measure of who we are is what we do with what we have." - Vince Lombardi
 ### "Freedom from desire leads to inner peace." - Lao Tzu
 ### "Life is like a wheel.
 Sooner or later, it always comes around to where you started again." - Stephen King
+### "Every limit is a beginning as well as an ending." - George Eliot